Yi-ChunHung/TG3.1_mini-workshop_Apr.29/TBGreenSur/BulkRSRG/README.md

 # 🧭 GreenSur_bulkRSRG

-This program can calculate the surface states on a semi-inifite thin film by using the Green's function method with bulk information.
+This program can calculate the surface states on a semi-inifite thin film by using the Green's function method with bulk TB-model.

 ## 🔰 Getting Started